gravitational/workshop/docker.md

           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```

-We can use `-p` flag to forward a port on the host to the port 5000 inside the container:
+If the We can use the `-p` flag to forward a port on the host to the port 5000 inside the container:

 ```bash